Concordium/concordium-dapp-examples/compliant-reward-distribution/indexer/README.md

 in the `server.rs` file to introduce a new version when re-starting the server.
 Correspondingly, update the `VALID_ZK_PROOF_VERIFICATION_VERSIONS` and/or `VALID_TWITTER_POST_LINK_VERIFICATION_VERSIONS` list in the `server.rs` file to specify which versions should be still considered valid.

+## Expiry of signatures and proofs.

+Proofs and signatures have to be generated including a recent `block_hash` (either as the challenge or as part of the message signed).
+Since `block_hashes` cannot be predicted much in advance, this ensures that proofs and signatures are generated on the spot and expiry after `SIGNATURE_AND_PROOF_EXPIRY_DURATION_BLOCKS` (constant in the `server.rs` file).
+The corresponding `block_height` is passed to the backend (while not part of the proof or part of the message signed), the `block_height` eases the check for expiry and the backend checks that the `block_height` corresponds to the `block_hash` included in the proof/signature.

+This verification relies on the front end (via the wallet) and back end being connected to reliable nodes that are caught up to the top of the chain.
+The front end should look up some recent `block_hash` (not the most recent) to give the backend a small window of being delayed.
+The backend server should only be run in conjunction with a reliable node connection otherwise, the verification of expired signatures/proofs is not correct.